 Now the real question with hardware: what models?
 You don’t need to fanciest, most feature packed 48-port PoE Cisco Nexus switches with fiber uplinks.
 Some simple Catalyst switches will be fine.
 They are plentiful and even the less expensive models have almost all the features you’ll need to practice for the CCNP.
 Here are some specific models you might want to look for:

-- Catalyst 3550: A step up from the 2950, this Layer-3 switch adds support for routing protocols that you will definately be tested on.
+Catalyst 3550: A step up from the 2950, this Layer-3 switch adds support for routing protocols that you will definitely be tested on.

 You’ll want three switches total so you can configure them in a variety of ways, such as all connected in a triangle configuration to practice spanning tree protocol.
 To get fully equipped on a budget, your best bet is a single 3560 and two 2950s.
 That should cover about every setup you’ll need to study.
 Find the models with the lowest number of ports that you can (most come with either 24 or 48); having more ports won’t help your studies.